 No. All requests must be timely submitted in person or in writing by mail or fax to 830-331-9465.

-- I received a ticket from a State Trooper or Sheriff’s Deputy in Kendall County.
+- I received my ticket from a State Trooper or Sheriff’s Deputy in Kendall County.
 Can I take care of it in municipal court?

-No. You must contact the Justice of the Peace Court listed on citation.
+No. You must contact the Justice of the Peace court listed on your citation.

 - What forms of payment do you accept?